US Department of Defense to Accelerate Its Windows 10 Upgrade

 The Defense Enterprise Office Platform (DEOS) will be a suite of communication and content management tools that includes email, document sharing and calling facilities.
 The platform will enable the department to pivot towards a more agile and mobile business model with a heightened focus on collaboration.
 Through the combined implementation of Windows 10 and DEOS, Zangardi is intending to push the DoD into a modern operating capacity similar to the digital-first focus used by non-governmental organisations across the US.

-The overarching aim of the modernisation endeavours is “to maximise capability and lethality, reduce the cyberattack surface, understand the department’s information technology infrastructure and build up efficiency and effectiveness.”
+The overarching aim of the modernization endeavours is “to maximise capability and lethality, reduce the cyberattack surface, understand the department’s information technology infrastructure and build up efficiency and effectiveness.”
 It’s an effort that will eventually benefit every American citizen by making the DoD a more effective organisation that is itself better defended.

 Last week’s ransomware attack that targeted organisations and businesses worldwide has forced many IT leaders to take a hard look at the state of their systems.
 As the campaign shut down hospitals and companies across the globe, Microsoft took the unprecedented step of releasing a new update for Windows XP, its 16-year-old unsupported operating system.
 This exception was made to quell the WannaCrypt worm and isn’t likely to be repeated in the future, leaving users at risk again in the face of the next attack.